William J. Flake: Life and career

 On December 5, 1884, Flake was tried in Prescott, Arizona in the District Court and found guilty for practice of polygamy and unlawful cohabitation, a common charge used to prosecute LDS men under the Edmunds Act.
 Flake received a $500 fine and was imprisoned in the Yuma Territorial Prison for six months.
 While in prison, Flake still served as one of the counselors to the bishop of the Snowflake ward.
 Flake was treated humanely in prison, reportedly allowed to work how he pleased, read as much as he pleased, and eat "excellent food".
 He was released from prison on June 11, 1885.
 After he returned from prison, Prudence and Lucy became pregnant.
 Prudence gave birth to twins on June 7, 1886.
 They died at birth.
 Lucy gave birth on July 28, 1886; her child died a few months later from pneumonia.

 Flake's plural wife Prudence died on February 8, 1896.
 During his marriage, Flake was often away from home, on the ranch and tending to livestock.
 His wife Lucy Flake died on January 27, 1900, at age fifty-seven.
 William Flake would never remarry.
 In 1901, Flake served in the Southern States mission.
 He also sponsored genealogical research and continued ranching.

 In 1959, Flake was posthumously nominated and then inducted into the National Cowboy Hall of Fame in the Hall of Great Westerners for his contributions as a colonizer and cattleman as Arizona's fourth entry.

-William Jordan Flake was the father of 11 sons and nine daughters and lived to the age of 93, passing away on August 10, 1932, in Snowflake.
+William Jordan Flake was the father of eleven sons and nine daughters and lived to the age of 93, dying on August 10, 1932, in Snowflake.